Seoyun-Ban/portfolio/README.md

 # Seoyun Ban Portfolio

-Simple responsive portfolio website built with HTML, CSS, and JavaScript.
+A responsive personal portfolio website built with HTML, CSS, and JavaScript.

+## About

+This portfolio introduces me as an aspiring AI Engineer with a strong interest in Data Science, Artificial Intelligence, and Software Development.
+It showcases my background, skills, goals, and activities.

+## Features

+- Responsive web design
+- Personal introduction
+- Activity and project page
+- AI Survey section
+- Mobile-friendly navigation

+## Technologies

+- HTML5
+- CSS3
+- JavaScript

 ## Pages

-- `index.html`: Self-introduction page
-- `activities.html`: Activity list page
+- `index.html` – About Me, Skills, Education, Goal, and AI Survey
+- `activities.html` – Activities, projects, and learning experiences

-## How to View
+## How to Run

+1. Download or clone this repository.
-Open `index.html` in a browser.
+2. Open `index.html` in any modern web browser.

+## Author

+**Seoyun Ban**

+Aspiring AI Engineer | Data Science Enthusiast